- There are effectively two methods for paywalling web-based content from a technical perspective: Server-side, and client/browser-side.

 - Visitors accessing paywalled content for free inevitably results in lost sales and revenue, and there’s no strong evidence to prove that loss is insignificant.

-- Search benefits are hard to quantify, and therefore impossible to weight versus potential lost revenue.
+- Search benefits are hard to quantify, and therefore difficult to weight versus potential lost revenue.

 - Once visitors learn they can hack their way around a paywall, that knowledge will spread and the behavior will become more commonplace.